programminghistorian/jekyll/en/lesson-framework.md

 ## Use Case

-**Demonstrating application of a method/tool**
-- Describe the example ‘use case’ you have selected.
+Write this so a reader can immediately recognise a real situation where the method would be useful.

+**Define the Use Case**
+The use case is the practical situation that motivates learning the method.

-- Why is this use case an appropriate example for demonstrating the application of this method/tool?
+- Who is the use case about? (_Type of researcher, practitioner, or learner_)

-**Example research question/problem**
+- What are they trying to do? (_Their practical task or research goal_)
+- What are they working with? (_Data, materials, or context_)

+**Connect the Method**
-- What question/problem does this method support researchers to explore/solve in this use case?
+- How does the method/tool help in this situation?
+- What does it enable someone to do that would otherwise be difficult, slow, or impossible?

+**(Optional) Link to a Case Study**
-- Citation for your case study (if applicable)
+- Is this use case inspired by a real study or example?
+- If yes, provide a citation.

 ### Dataset

-**Characteristics**
-- Describe the sample dataset you’ve provided for readers to experiment with.
+**Define the Dataset**
+- What dataset will learners work with?
+- How does this dataset connect to the use case?

+**Why This Dataset Works**
-- What are the characteristics of this dataset that make it suitable for use with this method/tool?
+- What features of this dataset make it suitable for this method/tool?

-**Preprocessing**
+- What would be difficult to do with this data without the method?

+**Data Preparation**
 - Has the dataset been pre-processed?
-How?
-- Describe any cleaning/labelling (_if not covered by the lesson_).
+If so, how?
+- What cleaning, labelling, or transformation has been done (_or intentionally left out_)?
-- If the dataset is selected from a larger corpus, describe the sampling strategy.
+- If this is a subset of a larger dataset, how was it selected?

 **Citation**